• Skip to primary navigation

 Substitutions

 Tinned butterbeans can be used instead of rehydrated beans.
-Cooking time will reduce but, in my opinion, the flavour of the beans are affected.
+Cooking time will reduce but, in my opinion, the flavour of the beans is affected.
 Tinned beans may contain preservatives, salt etc.

-You can replace the butterbeans with borlotti beans or even cannellini beans; cooking time may vary.
+You can replace the butterbeans with borlotti or cannellini beans; cooking time may vary.

 You can replace baby spinach with rocket leaves for a more peppery flavour.